Surprise! Trump promised a big boost for black colleges—and now he's cutting them a raw deal.

 Is the White House betraying a promise to HBCUs?

 On the morning of February 27, more than 70 presidents of historically black colleges and universities (HBCUs) stood in a West Wing corridor, waiting to enter the Oval Office.
-The meeting with President Donald Trump would be historic—the first time that the head of every HBCU in the country had been invited to meet with the president at the White House.
+The meeting with President Donald Trump would be historic—the first time the head of every HBCU in the country had been invited to meet with the president at the White House.
 Top aides Kellyanne Conway, Stephen Bannon, Stephen Miller, and Reince Preibus mixed and mingled with the group.
-According to Morgan State University president David Wilson, who was among those attending, Bannon voiced a promise: "If you give us a plan, we will execute it."
+According to Morgan State University President David Wilson, who was among those attending, Bannon voiced a promise: "If you give us a plan, we will execute it."
 The implication was clear, Wilson says: Tell us what resources HBCUs need and the administration will find a way to pay for them in Trump's budget.

-The Oval Office meeting was one of many conversations and phone calls since Election Day between HCBU presidents, leaders of HBCU advocacy groups, and the Trump White House.
+The Oval Office meeting was one of many conversations and phone calls since Election Day between HBCU presidents, leaders of HBCU advocacy groups, and the Trump White House.
 Earlier that day, the White House had promoted a newspaper story headlined "President Trump Seeks to Outdo Obama in Backing Black Colleges," which alluded to a plan for "historic" support for the schools.
 The next day, Trump signed an executive order that relocated a federal office devoted to helping fund and support black colleges from the Department of Education into the White House.

-"We will make HBCUs a priority in the White House," Trump said at the signing, "an absolute priority."
+"We will make HBCUs a priority in the White House," Trump said at the signing.
+"An absolute priority."

 But for leaders and advocates of these institutions, the release of Trump's budget in late May did nothing of the sort.
-Not only was there no new funding for HBCUs in the budget, Trump called for slashing millions of dollars from federal programs that also support degree programs at the schools.
-Trump's plan appeared to boost Pell grants by extending their use to year-round—but meanwhile called for taking away $5 billion-plus in reserves from the Pell program and cutting at least $1.5 billion from other federal financial aid programs, including work study.
-Taken together, these cuts would disproportionately affect low-income students at black colleges, and cost the schools millions in revenue.
+Trump not only proposed no new funding for HBCUs, but also called for slashing millions of dollars from federal programs that support degree programs at the schools.
+Trump's plan appeared to boost Pell Grants by extending their use to year-round—but meanwhile called for taking away $5 billion-plus in reserves from the Pell program and cutting at least $1.5 billion from other federal financial aid programs, including work study.
+Taken together, these cuts would disproportionately affect low-income students at black colleges and cost the schools millions in revenue.

 "The perception that many HBCU presidents were operating under was that the administration was making a commitment to follow up with a substantial investment in the institutions," Wilson told me recently.
 "What we see now certainly does not meet my definition of substantial investment."